 Housing Helpers

-With housing assistance, we can prevent our Upper Valley neighbors from falling into financial crisis and homelessness by helping them to stay in their homes.
+With housing assistance, LISTEN can prevent our Upper Valley neighbors from falling into financial crisis and homelessness by helping them to stay in their homes.

 Every day, community members across the Upper Valley come to LISTEN needing help due to the rising cost of living, especially housing.
 With many people stretched to pay for transportation, utilities, and childcare, just one unexpected bill like a car repair or medical emergency means they now find themselves in crisis and facing eviction from their home.
 If you cannot afford to stay in your home, LISTEN’s service coordinators will meet with you to determine your eligibility for the Housing Helpers program.
 Services include one-on-one support to help navigate a housing crisis and connecting you to community resources such as legal aid.
 In addition, LISTEN may also be able to help with a grant of up to $500 in cases where this can help recipients stay in their homes.
 This is a one-time grant available only once every five years to area residents.